mobtexting/mobtexting-odoo/README.md

 # Odoo guide: ##
 Odoo CRM is available an Open Source so [download](https://www.odoo.com/page/download) it first and install.

-Copy the `downloaded` folder and past it into `addons/` folder which is defined in the .conf file
+Copy the `downloaded` folder and past it into odoo `addons/` folder which is defined in the .conf file

 1) Log in to the Odoo administration panel and in the  top menu bar, click `Settings`:
   <img src="/images/1.jpg" >